Fusion or Confusion? Multimodal Complexity Is Not All You Need: Broader Impact and Ethics

-\paragraph{Broader Impact and Ethics} This paper presents work whose goal is to advance the field of machine learning.
+This paper presents work whose goal is to advance the field of machine learning.
 There are many potential societal consequences of our work, none of which we feel must be specifically highlighted here.